-The DOH/DDSD Office of Constituent Support (OSC) monitors resolution to complaints received by DOH.
-The individual and/or family or legal representative may also register complaints, about any issue with which he/she is dissatisfied, with DOH/DDSD via email, mail, or by phone.
-The DOH/DDSD OCS / follow up within two (2) business days from the date the complaint/grievance is received and informs the individual that the process is not a prerequisite or substitute for a fair hearing.
+The Health Care Authority (HCA) Developmental Disabilities Supports Division (DDSD) Office of Constituent Support (OCS) monitors and resolves complaints received by the HCA.
+The individual and/or family or legal representative may register complaints about any issue with which they are dissatisfied with as it relates to the DD Waiver.
+Complaints can be filed directly with the HCA/DDSD via email, phone, online, or standard mail, or with the HCA/OOS via email, phone, online, or standard mail.
+Complaints or grievances received by the HCA Office of the Secretary (OOS) are sent via email to the HCA/DDSD OCS.

+For all complaints, whether the complaint is sent to the HCA/OOS or to the HCA/DDSD, the HCA/DDSD OCS follows up within two (2) business days from the date the complaint/grievance is received and informs the individual that the complaint has been received.
 A database is used to track and monitor the requests and actions taken.
+The person that files the complaint may contact the HCA/DDSD OCS at any time via phone, email, online, or standard mail after they have filed their complaint to add information to the complaint.

-Complaints may be resolved using state policies and procedures or other mechanisms as appropriate to the program.
-If the complaint or grievance is not resolved within fourteen (14) days, an action plan with additional timeframes is put in place to resolve the complaint/grievance.
+Complaints sent to the HCA/DDSD from the HCA/OOS must be resolved within two (2) business days.
+The HCA/DDSD OCS will contact the HCA/OOS if an extension is needed for an HCA/OOS complaint.
+Complaints are resolved using state policies and procedures or other mechanisms as appropriate to the program.
+Complaints sent directly to the HCA/DDSD must be resolved by the HCA/DDSD OCS within fifteen (15) business days.
+If the complaint or grievance is not resolved within fifteen (15) business days, an action plan with additional timeframes is put in place to resolve the complaint/grievance.